tambapps/marcel/documentation/src/language-specification/operators/plus.md

 The plus operator is used for arithmetic and concatenating Strings, but in Marcel it also has other uses.

-## Add collections (Not Yet Implemented)
+## Add collections

-You can add use `+` to add Collections.
+You can use `+` to add Collections.
 The two operand will not be modified.
 A new collection will be created with both operand added to it.

 It works well with lists